The gender disparity

 • Single Parents

-Women represent 82% of single parents who are three times more likely to live in poverty
+Women represent more than 80% of single parents who are three times more likely to live in poverty

 • Low income

-Women make up 60% of low income earners for whom only 6.4% of properties in the private rental market are affordable
+Women make up 60% of low income earners for whom only a small fraction of properties in the private rental market are affordable

 More women live in poverty than men – it’s that simple.